Photography and Videography

 Our Primary Goal

-Des Moines University’s Marketing and Communications team uses its time and resources to capture excellent on-brand visual content to promote the university and its colleges and programs externally.
+The Marketing and Communications team at Des Moines University Medicine and Health Sciences uses its time and resources to capture excellent on-brand visual content to promote the university and its colleges and programs externally.

 Photo/Video Policies